JustinDFuller/betterinterview.club/README.md

 ## Data Types

+_Note:_ If a type has a many-to-many assocation, the parent type will contain an array of child IDs.
+If a type of a many-to-one or a one-to-one assocation, the child will contain the parent ID.

+Example:
+  - A `Company` will have many `Person` assocations, but a Person will only have one company.
+The Person will contain the Company ID.
+  - An `Interview` will have many `Feedback Question` assocations, and `Feedback Question`s may belong to many `Interview`s.
+The `Interview` type will contain an array of `Feedback Question` IDs.

 ```
 All types have an UUIDv4 ID.
 All types have CreatedAt and UpdatedAt timestamps.

+Company:
+  - Name
+  - Email domain (@nytimes.com, @amazon.com)

 Person:
   - Name
   - Email
   - Type (manager, recruiter, candidate, interviewer)
+  - Company ID

 Candidate: Person
   - Status (interviewing, declined, rejected, offered, hired)